eweracs/glyphs-scripts/README.md

 # glyphs-scripts
 Scripts for Glyphs.
-Beware: Most of these script currently only fork on Glyphs 2 and are experimentally being updated for Glyphs 3.
+Beware: Some of these script currently only work on Glyphs 2 and are experimentally being updated for Glyphs 3.
 Use at your own risk.
 Apologies for broken stuff.

+## Kern On
+### Copy models to small caps
+Copies uppercase models to smallcaps.
+Support for copying number to small figures etc. in development.
+### Set Base Models
+Sets a pre-defined (but editable) list of kerning pairs as zero models for Kern On.
+Allows for capital kerning and per-master settings.

 ## Auto-Name Instances
 Names instances based on assigned names.
 Useful for batch-renaming large families.
 Allows defining of naming exceptions for width classes.